Shourai/dotfiles/README.md

 2. Open system preferences and change the setting to some other value than the default.
 3. `defaults read > b`
 4. `diff a b`

+## Improvements
+I would like to have a script that differentiates between macos/arch/debian instead of using `if statements` in bash